 This course introduces students to a wide range of modern biological laboratory techniques used in research and medicine.
 The laboratory provides practical experience in using instruments and equipment including electrophoresis, column chromatography, spectrophotometry, atomic absorption, gas chromatography, radioisotope measurement, and data analysis.
-Students must also register for BIOL 370.
+Students must also register for BIOL 370 or permission of Instructor.